plone/training/plone_training_config/instructions.rst

     ./bin/buildout

-This will take **very long** time and produce a lot of output because it downloads and configures more than 260 Python packages.
+This will take **a long time** (~10 minutes on the least powerful Linode) and will produce a lot of output because it downloads and configures more than 260 Python packages.
 Once it is done you can start your Plone instance with

 .. code-block:: console